ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Direct Remote Control 2

-• Remote Controls: Ideal for those who would like to control the volume and sound settings of their hearing aids via a remote control instead of a smartphone app
+• Remote controls: These are ideal for older adults who would like to control the volume and sound settings of their hearing aids via a remote control instead of a smartphone app.

 The Bottom Line